 Anyhow, the working experience was pretty much what I have expected it to be, but more than that, I honestly expected it to be consisting of only mundane tasks and case researching, where occasionally i will have to send letters to other offices, a typical 9 to 5 boring job.

 However, during my first day, Mr Alex Chang opened the door for me personally with a warm smile to greet, invited me into his office and lectured me about something that I ought to know about working in the office, I will not spoil everything to you readers who may be past attachment or interested future attachment candidates, basically Mr Alex Chang told me that (and he did not lie) being an attachment in ACC will not be like a usual normal 9 to 5 job.
 Instead, it will be a self-discovery and I will get to learn things that the school will not teach me.

-During work hour, Mr Alex Chang always expects a 100% from us attachments and only accept top-notch work quality, I was taught how to write a proper submission, pointed out my mistakes and how I can change to improve myself, given cases to read and tells him my view so that he can give guidances to me on how to “win” a case.
+During working hours, Mr Alex Chang expects a 100% from us attachments and only accept top-notch work quality, I was taught how to write a proper submission, pointed out my mistakes and how I can change to improve myself, given cases to read and tell him about my views so that he can give guidance to me on how to “win” a case.

 Off work Mr Alex Chang is a very sporting person, he cares not only about our professional life but also us as an individual, remember I told you I had RM 550 to survive for a month?
 ACC was very kind to provide us with lunch (courtesy of Ms Janice’s cooking), and Mr Alex Chang himself was also very thoughtful to provide me with parking allowances, for which I will always be grateful, not to mention the lunches and dinners Mr Alex Chang personally brought us attachments and the karaoke session.